 I called out to the room.
 “Anyone got a penny for my friend?”

-The room shrugged and laughed at what they thought was a joke.
+The room shrugged and laughed at what they thought to be a joke.
 I understood their mistake.
 I believe every man should work for what he has but at the same time feel anguish when someone is in need.
 I handed the gun back to the big man.
-I asked if he’d help this invalid by letting him swap work for what he needed.
+I asked if he’d help this invalid by letting him swap work for pay.

 The two enforcers huddled to formulate an idea they soon relayed.
-He could pull the trigger on himself if he first gutshot an aging whore.
+Maroon could pull the trigger on himself if he first gutshot an aging whore.
 Her monthly discharge was antithetical to the brand they were building.
 The client who liked to slurp it from a jar never came ’round anymore.
-This overripe apple had to be let go.
+This overripe apple had to leave the tree.

-I told him it was a fair offer.
+I told Maroon it was a fair offer.
 That he should take the deal.
-I gently patted the burnt up man as he thought about accepting this win-win.
+I gently patted the burnt-up man as he thought of accepting this win-win.
 He did.